Flute Ensemble Texas Tour and Fundraiser

 Flute Ensemble

-Attending the convention will inspire and motivate our students, witnessing and learning from world famous flautists, and also participating in some massed flute ensembles at the Convention.
-The Trade Hall will also be an experience of a lifetime, with everything flute from wall to wall.
+Attending the convention has inspired and motivated our students, by witnessing and learning from world famous flautists, and also by participating in some massed flute ensembles at the Convention.
+The Trade Hall was also an experience of a lifetime, with everything flute from wall to wall.

-“We have eight students going and they are all extremely excited to be getting to perform overseas.
-It’s an incredible opportunity for them to rehearse and perform at a high standard.
-The ensemble will develop and improve significantly from the challenge of performing our program of modern flute ensemble works.”
+“We had eight students go and they were all extremely excited to perform overseas.
+It was an incredible opportunity for them to rehearse and perform at a high standard.
+The ensemble have improved significantly from the challenge of performing the program of modern flute ensemble works.”

 Suzanne Cowan

-The repertoire is a challenging program of works by living composers and includes a world premiere by our own Head of Music Theory John Spence.
-The program is: ‘Steel City’ by Gareth McLearnon, ‘For the Beauty of the Earth’ by John Rutter, ‘Waltzing the Boiling Billy’ by John Spence, ‘Zig Zag Zoo’ by Ian Clarke, ‘Rainforest Counterpoint’ by John Spence (world premiere), ‘Bamburia’ by Wil Offermans and ‘Ruckus’ by Nicole Chamberlain.
+The repertoire was a challenging program of works by living composers and included a world premiere by our own Head of Music Theory John Spence.
+The program was: ‘Steel City’ by Gareth McLearnon, ‘For the Beauty of the Earth’ by John Rutter, ‘Waltzing the Boiling Billy’ by John Spence, ‘Zig Zag Zoo’ by Ian Clarke, ‘Rainforest Counterpoint’ by John Spence (world premiere), ‘Bamburia’ by Wil Offermans and ‘Ruckus’ by Nicole Chamberlain.

 “The piece ‘Rainforest counterpoint’ was conceived by contemplating the sound of multiple flutes.
 The sonority of a unified texture provides the opportunity for exploring close counterpoint and its effects.
 What emerges are contrasting harmonic fields of sound relating to various echo textures pivoting around common notes.
 This idea develops into a cycle of notes which takes the listener deep into the world of forests and its cycles.
 Beginning on a Bb, the counterpoint lines traverse until they reach an A#, and then towards the end of the piece, soaring arpeggios rise but gradually flatten into repeating notes.
 The return to the final Bb resolves to a satisfying calm.”